fsprojects/Avalonia.FuncUI/README.md

 *(Application was created using Avalonia.FuncUI!)*

 ## About
-This library allows you to write cross-platform GUI Applications entirely in F# - No XAML, but a declarative Elm-like DSL.
+This library allows you to write cross-platform GUI Applications entirely in F# - No XAML, but either a declarative Elm-like DSL or a React/Sutil inspired component-oriented way.

 MVU (Model-View-Update) architecture support is built in, and bindings to use it with Elmish are also ready to use.

 ## Getting started